ngallegoar/azure-docs.es-es/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
 title: Acerca de Azure VPN Gateway
-description: Conozca más información sobre lo que es una instancia de VPN Gateway y las formas en que puede utilizarla para conectarse a redes virtuales de Azure.
-Aquí están incluidas la directiva IPsec o IKE de sitio a sitio entre implementaciones locales y soluciones de red virtual a red virtual, así como VPN de punto a sitio.
+description: Aprenda qué es una instancia de VPN Gateway y cómo usarla para conectarse a redes virtuales de sitio a sitio de IPsec/IKE, de red virtual a red virtual y de VPN de punto a sitio.
 services: vpn-gateway
 author: cherylmc
 Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks.